 Molecular Function: ATP binding; growth factor binding; protein binding; protein kinase activity; protein tyrosine kinase activity; Ras guanyl-nucleotide exchange factor activity; receptor activity; transmembrane receptor protein tyrosine kinase activity

-Biological Process: angiogenesis; cell-cell signaling; endochondral ossification; endothelial cell proliferation; heart development; leukocyte migration; MAPKKK cascade; negative regulation of angiogenesis; negative regulation of apoptosis; negative regulation of inflammatory response; organ regeneration; peptidyl-tyrosine phosphorylation; positive regulation of angiogenesis; positive regulation of endothelial cell proliferation; positive regulation of focal adhesion formation; positive regulation of GTPase activity; positive regulation of phosphoinositide 3-kinase activity; positive regulation of phosphoinositide 3-kinase cascade; positive regulation of protein amino acid phosphorylation; positive regulation of protein kinase B signaling cascade; protein amino acid autophosphorylation; protein oligomerization; regulation of establishment and/or maintenance of cell polarity; regulation of vascular permeability; response to cAMP; response to estrogen stimulus; response to hypoxia; response to peptide hormone stimulus; signal transduction; sprouting angiogenesis; Tie signaling pathway; transmembrane receptor protein tyrosine kinase signaling pathway
+Biological Process: angiogenesis; cell-cell signaling; endochondral ossification; endothelial cell proliferation; glomerulus vasculature development; heart development; leukocyte migration; MAPK cascade; negative regulation of angiogenesis; negative regulation of apoptosis; negative regulation of endothelial cell apoptotic process; negative regulation of inflammatory response; peptidyl-tyrosine phosphorylation; positive regulation of actin cytoskeleton reorganization; positive regulation of angiogenesis; positive regulation of endothelial cell migration; positive regulation of endothelial cell proliferation; positive regulation of ERK1 and ERK2 cascade; positive regulation of focal adhesion assembly; positive regulation of intracellular signal transduction; positive regulation of phosphatidylinositol 3-kinase activity; positive regulation of phosphoinositide 3-kinase cascade; positive regulation of protein kinase B signaling; positive regulation of protein phosphorylation; protein autophosphorylation; protein oligomerization; regulation of endothelial cell apoptotic process; regulation of establishment or maintenance of cell polarity; regulation of vascular permeability; response to cAMP; response to estrogen; response to hypoxia; response to peptide hormone; signal transduction; sprouting angiogenesis; Tie signaling pathway; transmembrane receptor protein tyrosine kinase signaling pathway